IFRA-Cranfield/IFRA_ObjectPose/README.md

     ros2 topic echo /box/ObjectPose
     ```

-4. Manually move the box in Gazebo, and check how the pose information is automatically updated.
+4. Manually move the box in the Simulation Environment, and check how the pose information is automatically updated.

 <br />